Mihai Popșoi: Professional activities

 Mihail Popșoi began his career as a program manager at the NATO Information and Documentation Center in Moldova in 2009.
 A year later, he was hired by the Political and Economic Section of the American Embassy in Moldova and provided in-house political analysis for four years.
 His portfolio included following and scrutinizing the legislative process, relations with political parties and a regional focus on the Gagauzia Autonomy.
 In his capacity as political analyst, he received a deeper understanding of Moldova's political processes and decision-making during 2010–2014.

 In 2014, Mihail Popșoi left abroad for further graduate studies which allowed him to become a freelance public policy and political risk consultant.
-Between 2014 and 2019 he has provided analytical commentaries and carried out research on Moldova and the broader region for IHS Inc., NewsBase Ltd., Jamestown Foundation, American Enterprise Institute, Foreign Policy Research Institute, Chatham House, Global Focus, Konrad Adenauer Foundation, Friedrich Ebert Foundation, Open Society Foundation, and Foreign Policy Association of Moldova among others.
+Between 2014 and 2019 he has provided analytical commentaries and carried out research on Moldova and the broader region for IHS Inc., NewsBase Ltd., Jamestown Foundation, American Enterprise Institute, Foreign Policy Research Institute, Chatham House, Global Focus, Konrad Adenauer Foundation, Friedrich Ebert Foundation and Foreign Policy Association of Moldova among others.

 Mihail Popșoi entered politics in September 2017 when he was elected as the Vice President of the Action and Solidarity Party (PAS).
 He is responsible for the international affairs portfolio, serving as an international secretary.
 He was elected to the Parliament during the 2019 legislative election which were held on 24 February 2019.
 He placed 8th on the electoral list of the Electoral Bloc ACUM, though was actually elected in the single member constituency number 32, which encompassed Chișinău suburbs.
 He won with 9,865 votes (37.03%) against five opponents, including a three-term mayor of Chișinău (Dorin Chirtoacă) and a six-term mayor of Budești (Nina Costiuc).
 On 8 June 2019, he was elected as the Deputy Speaker of Parliament.

 As Deputy Speaker of Parliament, he is responsible for coordinating the activity of four standing committees: Legal Committee, Appointments and Immunities, Committee for Human Rights and Inter-ethnic Relations, Committee for National Security, Defense and Public Order, Committee on Foreign Policy and European Integration of which Mihail Popșoi is a member.
 He is a member of several parliamentary delegations, including to the Parliamentary Assembly of the Council of Europe, Euronest Parliamentary Assembly and EU-Moldova Parliamentary Association Committee.
 The latter delegation was established in 2015 following the signing of the EU-Moldova Association Agreement.
 The delegation is co-chaired by Mihail Popșoi along with a Member of the European Parliament.
 They preside together over bi-annual meetings of the joint EU-Moldova Parliamentary Association Committee.
 Mihail Popșoi is also the chairperson of the Parliamentary Friendship Group with the Congress of the United States and Deputy Chairperson of the Parliamentary Friendship Group with the State Duma of the Russian Federation.
 He is also a member of Parliamentary Friendship Groups with Romania, Ukraine, Georgia, China, Japan, France, Germany, Sweden, and the Netherlands among others.

-Popșoi considers Moldovans and Romanians to be two different ethnicities.